priyakrishnan-de/data-eng/README.md

 _**Step 8.
-Aggergration tables created in GOLD LAYER in Cloud SQL + Gold layer data stored as CSV filesin GCS Bucket**_
+Aggregation tables created in GOLD LAYER in Cloud SQL + Gold layer data stored as CSV files in GCS Bucket**_

 Follow same steps as for Step 7.

-1. pyspark file for Gold layer performs both the actions of aggergationg tables for gold layer in Cloud SQL as well as storeing the same data in GCS Bucket.
+1. pyspark file for Gold layer performs both the actions of aggregationg tables for gold layer in Cloud SQL as well as storing the same data in GCS Bucket with time stamp.

 _dataproc_silver_gold_csv.py_